 Are you a foreign business seeking to establish a U.S. or North American presence?
 Maryland is the place to be.
 Located on the east coast of the United States between New York and Washington, D.C., Maryland has a highly skilled work force, the Port of Baltimore, a strong infrastructure and access to three international airports.
-The state borders the nation's capital with its foreign embassies, regulators and elected leaders.
+The state borders the nation's capital with next door access to 176 foreign embassies, and key US. and international decisions makers and partners.
 You can even get started in the University of Maryland's MI2 incubator designed especially for foreign companies.

 Speak another language?
 Click a link below to learn more about what Maryland has to offer: